 Written notification from the mortgage lender to the borrower that approves the advancement of a specified amount of mortgage funds under specified conditions.

 A mortgage loan up to a maximum of 80% of the lending value of the property.
 Typically, the lending value is the lesser of the purchase price and market value of the property.
 Mortgage loan insurance is usually not required for this type of mortgage.

 If your original offer to the vendor is not accepted, the vendor may counteroffer.
-This means that the vendor has amended something from your original offer, such as the price or closing date.
+This means that the vendor has amended something from your original offers, such as the price or closing date.
 If a counteroffer is presented, the individual has a specified amount of time to accept or reject.

 The main report a lender uses to determine your creditworthiness.
 It includes information about your ability to handle your debt obligations and your current outstanding obligations.

 A legal document that is signed by both the vendor and purchaser, transferring ownership.
 This document is registered as evidence of ownership.

 Failure to abide by the terms of a mortgage loan agreement.
 A failure to make mortgage payments (defaulting the loan) may give cause to the mortgage holder to take legal action to possess (foreclose) the mortgaged property.

 Failing to make a mortgage payment on time.